xonixx/xonixx.github.io/revamp_define.md

 @defile HW    "$HELLO ${WORLD}!"
 ```

+The [implemented parser](https://github.com/xonixx/awk_lab/blob/458f9f7/parse_cli_2_lib.awk) appears to be not so complex, mostly because intentionally it doesn't cover all possible shell-compatible syntax, but rather a sufficient subset of it.

 ## How it was implemented and tested

 The idea of using [AWK](awk.md) for Makesure is the ease of parsing.
 For example, this Makesure syntax is fairly easy parseable with AWK: